huaminghuangtw/Evergreen-Notes/Permanent-Notes/Delayed Gratification.md

 [@rubinSecretsAdulthoodSimple2025]

-> _“Happiness doesn't always make us feel happy.
-Living up to our values, challenging ourselves, facing our mistakes, depriving ourselves… these aims make our lives happier, but they don't always make us feel happy in the moment.” — Gretchen Rubin_
+> _“Happiness doesn’t always make us feel happy.
+Living up to our values, challenging ourselves, facing our mistakes, depriving ourselves… these aims make our lives happier, but they don’t always make us feel happy in the moment.” — Gretchen Rubin_

 ---